The history of the Maidenhead Bridge

 historical plan of the Maidenhead Bridge

 The London to Bristol main line crossed the River Thames via the Maidenhead Bridge.
-As the Thames was a navigable river used by barges, the Thames Navigation Commissioners insisted that neither the channel nor the towpath was obstructed, which allowed only one pier to be set in the river.
-Brunel designed the bridge so that his philosophy of minimal gradients on the line was not compromised (the inclined approaches towards either end of the bridge are only 1 in 1,320, or 0.076 per cent), so that existing tow paths were uninterrupted on each river bank for the benefit of bargemen, and the point at which it crosses the Thames took advantage of a small island on which the middle pier could stand.
+Since the Thames was used by barges, the Thames Navigation Commissioners required that neither the channel nor the towpath be obstructed, allowing only one pier in the river.
+Brunel designed the bridge to maintain minimal gradients on the line (the inclined approaches are only 1 in 1,320, or 0.076 percent).
+This design ensured that the towpaths on each riverbank remained uninterrupted for bargemen and took advantage of a small island for the middle pier.

 An engineering sensation